 The New York City Department of Finance requires an annual reporting of income and expense information each year to value your property accurately.
 In order to provide this information in accordance with the law, property owners are required to file a Real Property Income and Expense statement (RPIE) for each tax year.

-The RPIE-2019 statement must be filed by July 1, 2020, through the Department of Finance website.
+The RPIE-2022 statement must be filed by June 1, 2023, through the Department of Finance website.
 Apfelbaum & Apfelbaum, LLP can help you file your RPIE completely and on-time.
 Use the form on the right side to contact us.

 - You must complete the entire form and electronically file it through Finance’s website.
 The RPIE statement is an annual requirement that must be filed each year.
 Failure to file your RPIE by the deadline could result in a monetary penalty.
 Furthermore, failure to file could also result in denial at a Tax Commission hearing later on.
 We can help.

-- File the RPIE-2019 as soon as possible.
-The City’s system might be overwhelmed as the 2019 tax year’s filing deadline of July 1, 2020 approaches.
+- File the RPIE-2022 as soon as possible.
+The City’s system might be overwhelmed as the 2022 tax year’s filing deadline of June 1, 2023 approaches.
 It’s best to avoid this prospect and any resulting confusion by simply filing ahead of the deadline.

 - Call us at (646) 355-8602 if you are uncertain about your own specific requirements or have any questions about the process.
 We will be happy to help you to complete the RPIE properly.
 We will also be happy to discuss any other special circumstances you may have that would require further legal assistance.